Health & Wellness

 Participate in creating this major work and celebrate with us at its premiere in 2021.

 We Came to America Project is well underway and we are moving onto phase 2!
 We want to hear from YOU!

-We imagine that you or your family must have amazing stories to share, whether from the last decade or a century ago, about emigrating from your native country to America.
-And you probably have old photos, books, or artwork such as tapestries, paintings, or even needle point reminding you of your rich family history.
+Whether you arrived in the last decade or a century ago, voluntarily or involuntarily, we want to hear about your experience of coming from your native country to America.
+We imagine your family probably has old photos, books, or artwork such as tapestries, paintings, or even needle point reminding you of your rich family history.

 Rob Kapilow is eager to include you or your family’s story in this project.
 We would love for you to share these memories with us!

 SUBMIT A PIECE OF WRITING: Poems, Fragments of a Poem, or Sentences (in English or your native language)

 Here are some questions to consider: How did you or your family come to be American?
 Did you or your family immigrate to America?
 What was the experience like?
 How was America the same or different from your native country?
 If you came by choice, what were the hopes, dreams, and reality of the journey or the destination?

 Click/tap here for additional inspiration, prompts, and examples